Freedom of religion in Romania: Socialist Republic of Romania

-Gheorghe Gheorghiu-Dej secretaryship (1945 – 1965)
+Gheorghe Gheorghiu-Dej secretaryship (1945–1965)

 In the aftermath World War II, Romania was occupied by Soviet forces, which laid the groundwork for the establishment of the Socialist Republic of Romania.
 While several thousand Orthodox priests were jailed during this period for opposition to the government, the church itself did not suffer mass persecution, and in some cases even benefited from collaboration with the government.
-Religious organizations were allowed to operate, but were closely monitored by the government, and leadership of religious organizations needed to receive government approval.
+Religious organisations were allowed to operate, but were closely monitored by the government, and leadership of religious organisations needed to receive government approval.
 Religious leaders were encouraged to conduct sermons that combined a synthesis of religious and Marxist–Leninist values.
-The state also established anti-religious organizations which promoted atheism in the population.
+The state also established anti-religious organisations which promoted atheism in the population.

-The 1948 Constitution of Romania, modeled after the 1936 Constitution of the Soviet Union, provided for individual religious freedom but banned religious education, and the state promoted atheism in keeping with its ideology of Marxism–Leninism.
-Political parties organized along religious lines were banned.
-That same year, the government nationalized all church property in Romania.
+The 1948 Constitution of Romania, modelled after the 1936 Constitution of the Soviet Union, provided for individual religious freedom but banned religious education, and the state promoted atheism in keeping with its ideology of Marxism–Leninism.
+Political parties organised along religious lines were banned.
+That same year, the government nationalised all church property in Romania.
 It would also disband the Romanian Greek Catholic Church, merging it with the Romanian Orthodox Church.
 Changes in church doctrines were presented by religious leaders and the government as being the result of the population's embrace of communism.

 Unlike other Eastern Bloc states where clergy were forced to rely on donations or subsistence wages, Orthodox clergy in Romania were paid a salary equivalent to the average received by the general population, and received significant state subsidies for the reconstruction of churches destroyed in the war.
-Starting in the 1960s, the state used religious officials of the Orthodox Church as ambassadors to the West, engaging in dialogue with religious organizations in the United Kingdom.
+Starting in the 1960s, the state used religious officials of the Orthodox Church as ambassadors to the West, engaging in dialogue with religious organisations in the United Kingdom.

-Nicolae Ceaușescu's secretaryship (1965 – 1990)
+Nicolae Ceaușescu's secretaryship (1965–1990)

-Nicolae Ceaușescu, who came to power in 1965, at first expanded the cooperation between the Romanian state and religious organizations.
+Nicolae Ceaușescu, who came to power in 1965, at first expanded the cooperation between the Romanian state and religious organisations.
 Monastery closures were halted, and new churches were constructed with state backing, and the observation of Orthodox rites by communists was tolerated.
 Churches were permitted to build networks of Sunday schools.

 Following the death of Patriarch Justinian in 1977, the state began a new anti-church campaign, engaging in urban renewal projects that entailed the destruction of churches.
 In 1979, Father Gheorghe Calciu-Dumitreasa was sent into exile for preaching against atheism.
 He and other dissident priests were defrocked by the authority of the church leadership.

-With the exception of an evangelical Protestant minority, religious leaders largely avoided criticizing the government or its policies until the very end of the socialist regime.
+With the exception of an evangelical Protestant minority, religious leaders largely avoided criticising the government or its policies until the very end of the socialist regime.

-Post-socialist era (1990 – present)
+Post-socialist era (1990–present)

 Following the end of socialist rule in Romania in 1990, Romania adopted a new constitution in 1991, which was further revised in 2003.
 Much like previous Romanian constitutions, this constitution upholds the freedom of conscience and religious belief.